 You must complain to the Legal Ombudsman within 6 months of receiving a final response to your complaint (provided the response specifically notifies you of your right to complain to the Ombudsman and of the six month time limit).
 A complaint to the above Ombudsman must also be made not more than 6 years after the act or omission complained about or not more than 3 years from the date when you should reasonably have known that there were grounds for complaint.
 There are other limitations on when and how you can bring your complaint to the Legal Ombudsman.
 For more information, see the publications section of their website.

-Further details about how to make a complaint to the Legal Ombudsman including guidance about the new scheme rules that came into effect on 1st April 2019 please contact the Legal Ombudsman directly at;
+Further details about how to make a complaint to the Legal Ombudsman may be found at the make a complaint page here and please contact the Legal Ombudsman directly at;

 PO Box 6806